ULL-ESIT-PL/hello-jison/location/README.md

 ;
 ```

-Errors due to unexpected character are managed by the las two rules
+Errors due to unexpected character are managed by the last two rules

 ## Lexical rules